-The surgery is performed either at the Bristol Nuffield St Mary’s Hospital, or the The BUPA Bristol hospital.
+The surgery is performed at the Bristol Nuffield Hospital.
 It is an inpatient procedure and you will be in hospital for one night after the surgery.
 You might be required to come in to the hospital the night before your surgery, at no additional cost.

 Breast augmentation is performed with a general anaesthesia, so you will be asleep through the entire operation.

 We prefer doing the surgery through an incision that is made in the crease where the breast meets the chest.
 Every effort will be made to assure that the incision is placed so resulting scars will be as inconspicuous as possible.

 Working through the incision, we will lift your breast tissue and skin to create a pocket, either directly behind the breast tissue or underneath your chest wall muscle (the pectoral muscle).
 The implants are then centred beneath your nipples.

 Miss Sacks believes that putting the implants behind your chest muscle may reduce the potential for capsular contracture.
 This placement may also interfere less with breast examination by mammogram than if the implant is placed directly behind the breast tissue.
 Placement behind the muscle however, may be more painful for a few days after surgery than placement directly under the breast tissue.